4237 Arbutus Drive

 Your chances of getting lung cancer from radon depend mostly on:

-Radon test reports are mailed the same day they are picked up and can also be sent via email or faxed.
+Radon test reports are e-mailed, usually the same day they are picked up.
+They can also be faxed.